On the geometry of K3 surfaces with finite automorphism group and no elliptic fibrations: Constructions of surfaces

 we obtain a smooth sextic curve $C_{6}=\{l_{1}l_{2}q_{4}-f_{3}^{2}=0\}$.
 Let $Y$ be the double cover of the plane branched over $C_{6}$.
+The $\cu$-curves above the lines $l_{i}=0$ generate a lattice isometric to $S_{5}$.
 The reduction of $Y$ modulo $29$ and $53$ have Picard number $4$, and this is also the geometric Picard number.
-In the first case, the class of the discriminant is $11\cdot41$ and in the second case, the class of the discriminant is $59$, thus the surface $Y$ cannot have Picard number equal to $4$ and it is a surface of type $S_{5}$. \end{example}
+By using the same technics as in Proposition \ref{prop:The-surface-3conics}, we get in the first case that the class of the discriminant in $\QQ^{\times}/(\QQ^{\times})^{2}$ is $11\cdot41$ and in the second case that the class of the discriminant is $59$, thus the surface $Y$ cannot have Picard number equal to $4$ and it is a surface of type $S_{5}$. \end{example}